dtcenter/METexpress/docs/Users_Guide/interface.rst

 * 60D
 * 90D
 * 180D

+**Aggregation Method:**
+This selector specifies the method by which sub-values returned by the database are combined into points on the graph.
+Options will vary by statistic, but will be some subset of the following:

+* Overall statistic (combines partial sums and contingencies from sub-values, then calculates statistic)
+* Mean statistic (calculates one statistic for each sub-values' partial sums and contingencies, then takes mean)
+* Mean statistic weighted by N (like above but the mean is weighted by N)
+* Median statistic (calculates one statistic for each sub-values' partial sums and contingencies, then takes median)

 After selecting all data parameters as desired, the user would click the Add Curve action button inside the green bar, and the area outlined in red in